 Cycling a Tank

-When you've finished setting up your saltwater or reef aquarium you'll need to cycle it.
-First, please make sure to refer to our How To Start a Saltwater Aquarium page to make sure you have all the necessary equipment.
-If you don't have everything you need set up before you begin to cycle, you might have to start all over.
+The very first thing you'll need to do, well, after setting up your tank and purchasing all necessary equipment, is called "cycling" your tank.
+If you have any questions concerning exactly which equipment you may need you can refer to our Starting a Saltwater Aquarium (click HERE) page.
+If you don't have everything you need set up before you begin to cycle aquarium, you might have to start all over.
 Adding parts as you go can potentially throw your tank into a new cycle.

 You'll want to make sure you have a good quality salt, sand, and your rock (if you're building a reef tank).
+At AquariumSumps.com we only use AquaForest Reef Salt.
+It's the best salt we've ever tested when it comes to maintaining stable levels of calcium and magnesium.
 Caribsea makes an amazing live sand product that comes in many shapes and colors.
 They are one of the most trusted names in the aquarium industry based on a very well deserved reputation.
 You'll want to mix your salt and get your specific gravity to a safe level, as well as your temperature before you add the live sand.
 The reason being is you don't want to spend all that money on beneficial bacteria sand only to kill it off by having salinity or temperature fluctuations.

-Here we can not stress the importance of a quality substrate and live rock enough.
+Here we cannot stress enough the importance of a quality substrate and live rock.
 It allows for the colonization of aerobic and anaerobic bacteria that maintains your nitrogen cycle.
 This is when your tank turns ammonia to nitrite then nitrite to nitrate which is then removed from your tank via numerous methods.
 Even the smallest amount of nitrate can be harmful to more sensitive tank members.

 General Specifics for Properly Cycling a Saltwater Aquarium:

 Important Testing Information: